Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 3 seconds.
 ```
-– May use Spontaneous Battlecasting.
+– May use Spontaneous Battlecasting
 ```
 SPONTANEOUS BATTLE CASTING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) and armor to get +1 on to hit and damage rolls per 2 levels of sacrificed spell rounded up and +1 AC bonus per 2 levels of sacrificed spell rounded down for 3 rounds.
 Ability lasts for 1 round, or until the first spell is sacrificed.
 ```